 Youth Active Media is a neighbourhood-based, videography initiative for youth.
 Youth reflecting geographic communities across Ottawa have the opportunity to learn the art of filmmaking while creating short films about issues that matters to them.
 Youth Active Media empowers youth to effect positive social change through art, while developing transferable skills, and providing employment opportunities for youth through paid mentorships!

 BGFT is dedicated to increasing economic activity in Ottawa’s green renovations sector, and providing resources and information on green renovations to both the public and private sectors.
-As of January 2012, we have also been very excited to launch a new, more comprehensive employment program for young adults looking to enter the “green” home renovation and retrofit industries!
+Beginning in 2012, we have also been very excited to launch a new, more comprehensive employment program for young adults looking to enter the “green” home renovation and retrofit industries!

 Watch the latest Video in the Green Home Renos Series!

 Youth doing strategic research and getting involved to improve youth employment and other issues that matter to them.
 Youth Leadership for Change's Tackling Youth Unemployment and Underemployment forum happened on October 20th.
 Click here for a synopsis with pictures.